Tuncurry

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service averages 58 trips across all routes, about 4 trips per stop weekly.
+Service frequency averages 58 trips per day across all routes, equating to approximately four weekly trips per stop.

 Frequently Asked Questions - Transport